 By train the journey from Phetchaburi to Sungai Kolok is scheduled to take between 16 and 18 hours depending upon which train you take.

-There 2 daily direct train services from Phetchaburi to Sungai Kolok.
+There are 2 train services a day from Phetchaburi to Sungai Kolok.

 Use the Search Box below to buy your train tickets from Phetchaburi to Sungai Kolok.